alump/alump-vaadin-rich-text-editor/README.md

 As this project is/was originally done with bower / Polymer 2, it has to be converted to npm and Polymer 3 before npm package can be create.
 Following steps will convert the project.
 Notice that it will create commit and radically change the project setup.
 To return back to initial state, just stash, and reset HEAD~1 and clean -f the changes with git.

+Notice that bower install is ran multiple times, and it might ask for dependency versions to use.
+For vaadin-lumo-styles select the version defined above.

 > rm -fr bower_components node_modules && bower i && magi p3-convert --out . --import-style=name
 > npm install